mCRL2org/mCRL2/doc/sphinx/source/user_manual/tools/release/pbessolve.rst

 Note that ``lps2pbes`` is called with the option :option:`-c` to include counter example information in the generated PBES.
 Also note that the specification ``abp.lps`` that was used to create the PBES is passed as an argument to pbessolve with the option :option:`--file`.
 It is needed to construct the counter example.
-The tool ``pbessolve`` stores the counter example in a file with the extension ``<<pbesfile>>.evidence.lps``.
-A different name can be specified using the command line option :option:`--evidence-file`.

 Similarly it can be done starting from an LTS instead of an LPS::